 Meet your 2020 Citizens Redistricting Commission.

-Isra is currently a Senior Research & Evaluation Specialist with Santa Clara County’s Division of Equity and Social Justice.
-In this role, she leads the intersectional research efforts across the 7 different offices within the Division: Offices of Women’s Policy, Immigrant Relations, Cultural Competency, Labor Standard Enforcement, LGBTQ Affairs, 2020 Census and Gender-Based Violence Prevention.
-Previously, Isra served as the lead evaluator for the County’s Tobacco Control Program.
+Isra is currently a Quantitative Researcher at Twitch.
+Previously, Isra has held several positions with the County of Santa Clara's Tobacco Control Program and Division of Equity & Social Justice.
 She has worked for over 9 years in the community organizing, research and policy, to address the inequities related to adverse health impacts from tobacco products in a variety of places including, California Youth Advocacy Network, Stanford Prevention Research Center, Tobacco Related Disease Research Program at the University of California Office of the President, The Truth Initiative and her academic alma maters.
 Isra earned her A.A. from De Anza Community College, her B.S. in Health Science from San José State University, and her Masters in Public Health in Epidemiology/Biostatistics from U.C.
 Berkeley.
 In her free time, Isra enjoys hiking and spending time with her family and friends.
 She is registered to vote as No Party Preference and lives in San José.

 Linda Akutagawa is President and CEO of LEAP (Leadership Education for Asian Pacifics).
 A passionate social entrepreneur for over 25 years and beneficiary of LEAP’s leadership programming, she is a believer in the value, and urgent need, for diverse, equitable, and inclusive leadership.
 Through LEAP, Linda has dedicated herself to continuing the cycle of leadership development and inspiring Asian and Pacific Islanders to step up to leadership roles across sectors, industries, and communities.